-DIRECTS the IWC Secretariat to explore ways to increase collaboration and cooperation with relevant regional and international organisations and bodies, including the Arctic Council, Food and Agriculture Organisation (FAO), International Maritime Organisation (IMO), Convention on Biological Diversity (CBD) and Convention on Migratory Species (CMS) to share information that contributes to the avoiding overlap and development of effective measures and implement best practice-to prevent or and mitigate marine plastic pollution impacts on cetaceans, avoiding unnecessary duplication of work and regulation and in addition to action encouraged in Resolution 2018-3;
+DIRECTS the IWC Secretariat to explore ways to increase collaboration and cooperation with relevant regional and international organisations and bodies, including the Arctic Council, Food and Agriculture Organisation (FAO), International Maritime Organisation (IMO), Convention on Biological Diversity (CBD) and Convention on Migratory Species (CMS) to share information that contributes to the avoiding overlap avoid unnecessary duplication of work and regulation, and development of effective measures and implement best practice to prevent or and mitigate marine plastic pollution impacts on cetaceans, avoiding unnecessary duplication of work and regulation and in addition to action encouraged in Resolution 2018-3;

-REQUESTS the Scientific Committee to consider to contribute to the assessment of the impact of marine plastic pollution on cetaceans, including by the collection and collation of appropriate data from around the world;
+REQUESTS the Scientific Committee to consider to contribute contributing to an the assessment understanding of the impact of marine plastic pollution on cetaceans, including by the collection and collation of appropriate data from around the world;

-REQUESTS the Scientific Committees to consider a global risk assessment identifying "hotspots" potentially through the modelling of increased exposure levels of plastic ingestion and entanglement.
+REQUESTS the Scientific Committees to consider, where appropriate data exist, a global risk assessment identifying "hotspots" of cetacean exposure to plastic debris, potentially through the modelling of increased exposure levels of plastic ingestion and entanglement, where feasible and appropriate.
 This could integrate the biological characteristics of different species of cetaceans and plastic dispersion models.